nunobrum/spicelib/README.md

 The example above is using the SpiceEditor to create and modify a spice netlist, but it is also possible to use the AscEditor to directly modify the .asc file.
 The edited .asc file can then be opened by the LTSpice GUI and the simulation can be run from there.

+#### Limitations and specifics of AscEditor ####

+AscEditor has some limitations and differences with regards to SpiceEditor.

+* As is visible in the LTspice GUI, it groups all component properties in different 'attributes' like 'Value', 'Value2', 'SpiceLine', 'SpiceLine2'.
+Netlists do not have that concept, and place everything in one big list, that `SpiceEditor` separates in 'parameters' (anything that is key-value), and 'value' (everything else, concatenated). `AscEditor.get_component_parameters()` will show the groups, and try to disect 'SpiceLine' and 'SpiceLine2', like `SpiceEditor.get_component_parameters()` would do.
+This means for example for a Voltage source DC 2 V, with AC amplitude of 1V, and Serial resistance of 3:
+  * `AscEditor.get_component_value()` : `'2 AC 1'`
+  * `AscEditor.get_component_parameters()` will return `{'Value': '2', 'Value2': 'AC 1', 'SpiceLine': 'Rser=3', 'Rser': 3}`
+  * `SpiceEditor.get_component_value()` : `'2 AC 1'`
+  * `SpiceEditor.get_component_parameters()` will return `{'Rser': 3}`
+* When adressing components, `SpiceEditor` requires you to include the prefix in the component name, like `XU1` for an opamp. `AscEditor` will require `U1`.
+* AscEditor and SpiceEditor only work with the information in their respective schema/circuit files.
+The problem is that LTspice does not store any underlying symbol's default parameter values in the .asc files.
+SpiceEditor works on netlists, and netlists do contain all parameters.
+This can affect the behaviour when using symbols like `OpAmps/UniversalOpAmp2`.
+Although the LTspice GUI shows the parameters like `Avol`, `GBW` and `Vos`, even when they have the default values, `AscEditor.get_component_parameters()` will not return these parameters unless they are modified. `SpiceEditor.get_component_parameters()` will show all parameters.
+It is however possible for AscEditor to set or modify them with `AscEditor.get_component_parameters()`.
+Example:  `set_component_parameters("U1", Value2="Avol=2Meg GBW=10Meg Slew=10Meg")`

 ### Simulation Analysis Toolkit ###